Derbeth/poeta/dictionary.md

 * INF

+  INF(prep)

-  Marks the verb as taking infinitive object.
+  Marks the verb as taking infinitive object, optionally by specifying a preposition.
 Example:

         N 100 he
         V 100 listen